CHILD HEADED HOUSEHOLDS PROGRAM

 each household how to start and grow their own food garden, and providing them with seeds and fertilizer.

-Peter is a member of our Child Headed Households Program in Malawi.
+George is a member of our Child Headed Households Program in Malawi.

 Children feel less isolated and lonely, and know that they have a community network to support them.